Scattering from compact objects: Debye series and Regge-Debye poles

-The Debye--CAM formulation also sharpens the interpretation of the rainbow-like enhancement in the neutron-star-like high-frequency regime.
-We find that this enhancement is already present in the first interior-transmission contribution and that, within the corresponding pole sum, the broad-resonance family provides the dominant contribution in the neighbourhood of the rainbow angle, while the surface-wave family varies more smoothly with $\theta$.
-This establishes a direct mapping between prominent angular features of the cross section and the internal physics of the compact body, mediated by the specific interior-sensitive Regge--Debye pole family.
+The Debye-CAM formulation also sharpens the interpretation of the rainbow-like enhancement in the neutron star-like high-frequency regime.
+We find that this enhancement is already present in the first interior-transmission contribution and that, within the corresponding pole sum, the broad-resonance family provides the dominant contribution in the neighborhood of the rainbow angle, while the surface-wave family varies more smoothly with $\theta$.
+This establishes a direct mapping between prominent angular features of the cross section and the internal physics of the compact body, mediated by the specific interior-sensitive Regge-Debye pole family.

 It is useful to contrast this behavior with the role played by the Debye series in the classical CAM treatment of Mie scattering~\cite{Nussenzveig:2006}.
 In that setting, the Debye series is often used to recast the scattering amplitude in a way that effectively bypasses the broad-resonance sector and accelerates convergence.
 In the compact-object problem studied here, by contrast, the Debye-series expansion does not remove the broad-resonance poles; instead, it separates exactly the surface-associated and interior-associated pole content, thereby allowing a direct attribution of angular features to distinct contributions.
 A further difference is that, whereas in the classical setting rainbow structures are commonly associated with higher Debye orders ($p=2$), the compact-object problem already exhibits a dominant rainbow-like signature in the first interior-transmission contribution ($p=1$), reflecting the structure of the curved-spacetime effective potential and the interplay between transmission at the surface and interior propagation.